nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Aspect: Add command access to the model: **

+**Alternative 1: (current choice)** Only `AddProjectCommand:execute`, `IssueCommandParser:execute` and `ClientCommandParser:execute` have access to the Model.
+* Pros: No coupling between Parser class and Model class.
+* Cons: Mappings could not be performed within the parser.
+*
-**Alternative 1: ** Refactor `ProjectCommandParser:parseAddProjectCommand`, `IssueCommandParser:parseAddIssueCommand` and `ClientCommandParser:parseAddClientCommand` to have access to the Model.
+**Alternative 2: ** Refactor `ProjectCommandParser:parseAddProjectCommand`, `IssueCommandParser:parseAddIssueCommand` and `ClientCommandParser:parseAddClientCommand` to have access to the Model.
  * Pros: Mappings could be performed within the parser which fitted its responsibility.
  * Cons: May result in extra coupling between Parser class and Model class.

-**Alternative 2: (current choice)** Only `AddProjectCommand:execute`, `IssueCommandParser:execute` and `ClientCommandParser:execute` have access to the Model.
- * Pros: No coupling between Parser class and Model class.
- * Cons: Mappings could not be performed within the parser.

-Taking into consideration the extra coupling involved, the second option was chosen.
+Taking into consideration the extra coupling involved, Alternative 1 was chosen as the current design for add command access to the model.

 --------------------------------------------------------------------------------------------------------------------